You might assume the world’s best road cyclists have access to the fastest and most expensive technology.

 Long socks and other fairings

-The UCI introduced the sock-height rule for the 2019 season after riders cottoned on to the aerodynamic gains offered by high socks.
+The UCI introduced its sock-height rule in October 2018, after riders cottoned on to the aerodynamic gains offered by socks made from aerodynamic fabrics.

-Manufacturers can make fabrics more aerodynamic than skin, so longer socks have been proven to be one of the best aero upgrades.
+Manufacturers can make fabrics more aerodynamic than skin, so longer socks have been proven to be a good aero upgrade.

-Therefore, in UK time trials not run under UCI rules, you’ll see the top riders wearing knee-high aero socks.
+Therefore, in UK time trials not run under UCI rules, you’ll often see the top riders wearing knee-high aero socks or overshoes.

-As with the recent UCI helmet ban, the rationale for the regulation was believed to be partially aesthetic.
+As with the UCI threatening to ban the radical Giro Aerohead II time trial helmet in the immediate aftermath of it release, the rationale for the sock-height regulation was believed to be mainly aesthetic.

 A long banned list